View Document

 Sector Prepare draft submission

-Provide draft submission to Governance and Quality and Compliance (Q&C) for checking
+Provide draft submission to Administration and Governance and Academic Quality and Standards for checking

 Obtain Senior Leadership Team (SLT) authorisation